OpenConextApps/php-voot-provider/README.md

 can use the SQLite command line tool to add some:

     $ echo "INSERT INTO Client VALUES('client_id',NULL,'http://host.tld/redirect_uri','public');" | sqlite3 data/oauth2.sqlite

+In the future a web application will be written for this.

 # Testing